JJ-Twigg/Joshua-Twigg-Portfolio-Of-Evidence/README.md

 ### Evidence

-I participated in a mock interview simulation, responding to standard interview questions while receiving feedback on my performance.
+I participated in a mock interview simulations, responding to standard interview questions while receiving feedback on my performance.
 This activity tested my communication, professionalism, and preparedness.

 ### Reflection – STAR Technique